Niamh Fisher-Black: 2022

 Fisher-Black paid her own way to the 2022 road cycling world championships in Wollongong, Australia as Cycling New Zealand could not afford to meet the costs due to "a lack of government funding and the loss of key sponsors".
 In the 164 km road race, she was the first placed under-23 rider and 12th overall.
 She became the first under-23 world women's champion.
 Fisher-Black said of the win “I wasn't aware straightaway at first when I crossed the line [that I'd won the under-23 race]."
 “The rainbow jersey, very few people have one and it’s the pinnacle of cycling so it’s super special to have...I think I showed I was the strongest under-23 rider on the day and nothing can take away from that.”

 2023

 In June 2023, Fisher-Black won the final stage of the Tour de Suisse Women.
 She said, of the victory, "Winning is the very best feeling...Finally I could throw my hands in the air myself.
 This is what you live for as a cyclist".
 She was named as the lead rider for Team SD Worx in the women's Giro d'Italia.

+2025

+In September 2025, Fisher-Black became the first New Zealander to stand on the podium at the elite road race at the UCI World Championships when she came second in Kigali, Rwanda.
+She said of the race: “It didn’t really feel like we were racing, the race didn’t feel hard at all...Once I saw I was in a position to win I knew where my strong points were and tried...But Magdeleine [Vallieres], I didn’t even anticipate that she would try on the cobbles but she rode away from me and I have to give it to her, she was the strongest rider.”
+Fisher-Black had to fund herself to attend, as Cycling New Zealand was not in a position to fund riders to attend the world championships.